Rogomi/Traxion-ProjectLego-TechDoc/android.md

   - `unmarkDefaultPhoto` - Handles the request for unmarking the default photo.
   - `getDisclaimer` - Handles the query data for the selected option for display in gallery.
   - `editDisclaimer` - Handles the request to change the selected disclaimer.

+- **ProjectPlansScreen** - Handles the display of the type of Project Plans from the ProjectDetailsScreen, can also be accessed from Unit Plans from the View Floor Plans buttons.

+- **BidPlan** - Handles the display of Bid Plans of the specific Project.
+All user can view Bid Plans but only Construction and PDS user can add, edit and delete the project plans.
+  - `getProjectPlan` - Handles the query data for a project's Bid Plans.
+  - `uploadProjectPlan` - Handles the request for uploading a project plan.
+  - `deleteProjectPlan` - Handles the request for deleting a project plan.
+  - `updateDescription` - Handles the request for adding or updating the description of a project plan.

+- **FCDPlan** - Handles the display of FCD Plans of the specific Project.
+All user can view Bid Plans but only Construction and PDS user can add, edit and delete the project plans.
+  - `getProjectPlan` - Handles the query data for a project's FCD Plans.
+  - `uploadProjectPlan` - Handles the request for uploading a project plan.
+  - `deleteProjectPlan` - Handles the request for deleting a project plan.
+  - `updateDescription` - Handles the request for adding or updating the description of a project plan.

+- **BuiltDrawingsPlan** - Handles the display of Built Drawings Plan of the specific Project.
+All user can view Bid Plans but only Construction and PDS user can add, edit and delete the project plans.
+  - `getProjectPlan` - Handles the query data for a project's Built Drawings Plans.
+  - `uploadProjectPlan` - Handles the request for uploading a project plan.
+  - `deleteProjectPlan` - Handles the request for deleting a project plan.
+  - `updateDescription` - Handles the request for adding or updating the description of a project plan.

+- **KeyPlanUnitizedLayout** - Handles the display of Key Plan and Unitized Layout of the specific Project.
+All user can view Bid Plans but only Construction and PDS user can add, edit and delete the project plans.
+  - `getProjectPlan` - Handles the query data for a project's Key Plan and Unitized Layout.
+  - `uploadProjectPlan` - Handles the request for uploading a project plan.
+  - `deleteProjectPlan` - Handles the request for deleting a project plan.
+  - `updateDescription` - Handles the request for adding or updating the description of a project plan.

+- **ProjectMilestonesScreen** - Handles the display of Project Milestones for the selected project.
+All users can view Project Milestones but only TOQ and Construction users can edit or clear the milestones.
+  - `getProjectMilestone` - Handles the query data for a Project's Project Milestones.
+  - `saveProjectMilestones` - Handles the request for saving the project milestones.

+- **ConstructionProgressScreen** - Handles the display of the selected Project's buildings that can be selected to view their construction progress.
+  - `getBuildingsByProjectId` - Handles the query data of the buildings of the selected Project.

+- **ConstructionProgressDetails** - Handles the display of a selected building's construction progress.
+  - `getConstructionProgress` - Handles the query data of the selected building's construction progress.
+  - `saveConstructionProgress` - Handles the request for saving the construction progress.